‘The Walking Dead’ Season 10 Episode 4 Preview: Lydia And Negan Come Under Fire As The Communities Panic

 SPOILER ALERT: This article discusses AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-According to the International Movie Database (IMDb), the synopsis for Episode 4, titled “Silence the Whisperers,” of The Walking Dead Season 10 is below.
+According to the International Movie Database (IMDb), the synopsis for Episode 4 of The Walking Dead Season 10, titled “Silence the Whisperers,” is below.

 “Still paranoid Alexandrians get riled up over the Whisperers and take their fear out on Negan; Back at Hilltop, the group deals with an unexpected safety issue.”